crillab/metrics/docs/md/wallet.md

 same_analysis = import_analysis(json_text)
 ```

-## Manipulate the Data Analysis
+## Manipulate the Data from Analysis

 Before producing the first figures, *Wallet* proposes to manipulate the different rows/experimentations composing the dataframe.
-It permits to the user to analyse more finely its campaign.
+It permits the user to analyze more finely its campaign.

 ### Describe the Current Analysis